Your next step – Contact Me

 My other testing services: Android App Testing / Website Testing

-In order to define the project, we can discuss requirements via email, phone call, Skype call, Slack chat, or, for a longer-term project in the London area, an onsite meeting.
+In order to define the project, we can discuss requirements via email, phone call, Skype call, Slack chat, MS Teams etc.

 The aim here is to agree what the testing should focus on and on what devices the testing should be carried out on.